-Shaving head hair completely off can be a daunting prospect, even when you’ve committed to the idea.
+Shaving head hair off completely can be a daunting prospect, even when you’ve committed to the idea.
+How should you prep your head?
 How do you shave the parts you can’t see?
 How do you know when you’re finished?
 Aren’t you at risk of little fuzzy patches?
-That’s why we asked Tyree Hicks — a man who has shaved his head a grand total of 1,560 times — for his advice on shaving head hair the right way.
-For a perfectly shaved head, read on…
+It’s a follicular conundrum, which is why we asked Tyree Hicks — a man who has shaved his head more than 1,560 times! — for his advice on shaving your head the right way.
+So for a perfectly shaved noggin, read on…

 Step One: Prep Your Scalp for Head-Shaving